Hugo0207/Hugo0207/README.md

 ## Hi there 👋

 My name is **Hugo Girard**.
-I am a Computer Science student at INSA Toulouse and University of Québec at Chicoutimi.
+I am a **computer science** student at INSA Toulouse and University of Québec at Chicoutimi.
 I have learned a lot of things on general and computer science.
 I am currently learning how to develop video games :video_game: My goal is to work in the video game industry.

 On this GitHub, you will find some of my school, internship, and personal projects.
 It contains the repositories I could publish.